 – four circular etched glass interpretive viewers strategically located throughout the Garden to educate and engage visitors on key components of a wetland.

-The creation of Windows on the Floating World is being led by Palm Beach County’s Art in Public Places program whose mission is to provide art that complements public buildings, parks and plazas; create a sense of place; enhance community identity; improve design of public infrastructure; and contribute to the missions of the county departments where projects are sited.
+The creation of Windows on the Floating World was led by Palm Beach County’s Art in Public Places program whose mission is to provide art that complements public buildings, parks and plazas; create a sense of place; enhance community identity; improve design of public infrastructure; and contribute to the missions of the county departments where projects are sited.

 All sidewalks and walkways are wheelchair accessible in accordance with provisions of the American’s with Disabilities Act.